Keeping Your Dog Safe

 Consider your dog’s name

 Whatever name you give your dog, you’re going to hear it dozens of times a day for years, so it must be something you’re going to like.
-One thing to bear in mind is how common it is, according to Dailypaws.com, the most common male dog name in 2020 was Max and for a girl it was Bella.
-If you’re walking somewhere popular and trying to recall Max or Bella, it’s going to be that much harder if someone close by is doing the exact same thing.
+One thing to bear in mind is how common it is, according to Pet-ID, the most common male dog name in 2021 was Teddy, and for females, Luna.
+If you’re walking somewhere popular and trying to recall Teddy or Luna, it’s going to be that much harder if someone close by is doing the exact same thing.

 Keep your routine varied